caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 ## Angular Control Flow Syntax for For Loops

-For for loops in angular we used to need an element or `*ngContainer` for our `*ngFor` directive.
+When adding for loops in angular we used to need an element or `ng-container` for our `*ngFor` directive.
 Then we would need to create a variable from a list of options, and then much of the time, we needed to add a `trackby` function to help with performance.
 Well, it looks similar now but a little different.

 In this example, our list of players is larger and consists of all of these items.